Babitdor/AI_Agents/README.md

 - **LangGraph**: Define and manage complex agent workflows and decision graphs.
 - **LlamaIndex**: Efficiently index and retrieve information from documents to augment agent knowledge.
 - **LangChain**: Chain together prompts, LLM calls, and external tools in a modular way.
+- **CrewAI**: Coordinate multiple autonomous agents collaboratively to handle complex multi-step tasks.
-- **Ollama models**: Use local or hosted LLMs via Ollama, with seamless transferability to other LLM providers.
+- **Ollama models**: Used local or hosted LLMs via Ollama, with seamless transferability to other LLM providers.

 ---